Treebug842/autoScan/README.md

 autoScan [Options]

--h                  Prints out the usage guide (pretty simple)
+- h                  Prints out the usage guide (pretty simple)

--t                  Forces scan to use default gateway (a vpn gateway will take priority)
+- t                  Forces scan to use default gateway (a vpn gateway will take priority)

--u [URL]            Sets the ytarget to a url
+- u [URL]            Sets the ytarget to a url

--i [IP Address]     Sets the target to a IP address
+- i [IP Address]     Sets the target to a IP address

--o [Directory]      Directory to save results (default is current dir)
+- o [Directory]      Directory to save results (default is current dir)